nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 > “The traditional model is that you take your software to the wall that separates development and operations and throw it over and then forget about it.
 Not at Amazon.
 You build it, you run it.
 This brings developers into contact with the day-to-day operation of their software.
 It also brings them into day-to-day contact with the customer.
 This customer feedback loop is essential for improving the quality of the service.” - Amazon CTO Werner Vogels

 - Teams use **automation** to accelerate manual processes.
 DevOps tools and technologies enable faster, more reliable deployment.
-- Despite originally defined for monolithic architectures, DevOps practices are **highly beneficial in managing distributed systems**, which are inherently difficult to operate manually.
+- DevOps practices are **highly beneficial in managing distributed systems**, which are inherently difficult to operate manually.

 **What implies for Developers:**
 * **When something breaks, developers are called to fix it**.
 This encourages developers to write more robust code, increase test coverage, enhance observability etc.